raydenlim/tp/docs/UserGuide.md

 person list.
 The index **must be a positive integer** 1, 2, 3, …​   THIS CAN BE IN THE GLOSSARY)

 Examples:
-*  `edit 1 p/91234567 e/johndoe@u.nus.edu` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 p/91234567 e/johndoe@u.nus.edu` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@u.nus.edu` respectively.
 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.

 > **Note:**
-> * At least one of the optional fields must be provided. (i.e NAME, PHONE, EMAIL, ADDRESS)
+> * At least one of the optional fields must be provided. (i.e NAME, PHONE, EMAIL, TELEGRAM_HANDLE)
 > * Editing tags overwrites existing tags; it's not cumulative.
 To remove all tags, use `t/` without specifying any
 > tags after it.
 > * You can remove all the person’s tags by typing `t/` without